bkorzh/dbay/software/README.md

 <details>
 <summary>Initial steps for adding functionality to the web-based frontend or the python backend</summary>

+### Architecture

+Inside the /frontend folder, the web-based user interface is defined.
+By running a command in this folder, all code to operate this web-based software is compiled into several files which are placed in `/backend/dbay_control/`.
+The backend may then load and 'serve' this code.
+If you look inside the `package.json` file in `frontend`, you'll see that `npm run build` has been customized to compile the code with `vite build` and copy it to `/backend/snspd_bias_control/`.
+So anytime new frontend functionality is added and it's time to get it working with the backend, this command needs to be run.

 ### Frontend Development
+The frontend code may be previewed and improved without interacting with the python backend.
+That is, the frontend is 'served' by node (a javascript runtime) instead of the the python backend.
+The only difference is that the frontend will load a dummy 'fallback state' that doesn't correspond to any state shared with the python backend.

 node and npm need to be installed